 A confusing online file at the: Md Archives web site is: Land Office and also the Prerogative Court Records of colonial Md 1661-1700s?
 Actual records are not viewable.
 This seems to be an introduction or index to major sections.
 No name index.

-CE75 - (Land Records, Index), 1653-1839 An online search of the Md archives of the 1774-1778 index showed no James Phelps.
-(There was a Jemima Phelps, p510,
+CE75 - (Land Records, Index), 1653-1839 An online search of the Md archives of the 1773-1778 index showed no James Phelps.

 County and Baltimore City Land Records: